Western grebe: Description

-The western grebe has black around the eyes and a straight greenish-yellow bill whereas the Clark's grebe has white around the eyes and an up-turned bright yellow bill.
-The downy young of Western are grey; Clark's downy young are white.
+The western grebe has black around the eyes and a straight greenish-yellow bill whereas Clark's grebe has white around the eyes and an up-turned bright yellow bill.
+The downy young of western are grey; Clark's downy young are white.

+Distribution

+This species of waterbirds is widespread in western North America and there is no specific place of abundance.
+Western grebes nest in colonies on lakes that are mixed with marsh vegetation and open water.
+Western grebe nests are made of plant debris and sodden materials, and the nest-building begins roughly around late April through June.
+The construction is done by both sexes and is continued on throughout laying and incubation.

 Subspecies

 In 1858 George Newbold Lawrence recognised Podiceps occidentalis based on darker coloured specimens, and P. clarkii based on three paler coloured specimens -two from California and one from Chihuahua.
 These two colour morphs were found to occur, roost and even interbreed together, and were long regarded to be synonyms (although it is unclear why P. clarkii was regarded as the junior synonym, coming alphabetically first).
 Deignan designated the Mexican specimen as the holotype of the taxon P. clarkii in 1961.
 In 1963 Dickerman reinstated the taxon as Aechmophorus clarkii, which he defined as the smaller birds, both dark and pale coloured, from Mexico.
 In 1979 a comprehensive study by Ratti demonstrated the apparent existence of reproductive barriers between different phases of the grebes.
 In 1986 Dickerman recognised the taxonomic significance of the distinctions between the dark and pale phase, and classified these phases as different subspecies: